browserengineering/book/book/glossary.md

 __Accessibility__: The ability of any person to access and use a web page, regardless of ability; technology to achieve the same.

+__Browser chrome__: The UI of a browser, such as tabs or a URL bar, outside of any web pages it's currently displaying.

 __HTML__: HyperText Markup Language, the XML-like format of web pages.

 __Hyperlink__: A reference from one web page to another.